NSS-Full-Time-Data-Analytics-9/bwilhelm_capstone/README.md

 4. Does weather data over the last 10 years offer enough data to highlight ideal time to travel for each location?

 5. Stretch Goals:
-- What is a tpyical average price that visitors can expect to spend per night in housing at each location?
+- What is a typical average price that visitors can expect to spend per night in housing at each location?
 - Does certain locations offer more ideal type of rental property than other?
 Factors to look at will be: number of beds, number of bathrooms, petfriendly, type of property (house, condo, resort, ect.).

 ## Problems and Hurdles